 If you are not hungry when you wake up, feel free to skip breakfast or just have a cup of bulletproof coffee.
 Reduced hunger is common on a keto diet, so don’t worry about skipping any meal.

 In the first few days have a glass of water with ½ teaspoon of salt early in the morning.
-Or if you can’t stomach the salt water (I can’t) add more salt to your meals.
+Or if you can’t stomach the saltwater (I can’t) add more salt to your meals.
+Or have a teaspoon of Marmite in a cup of hot water (my personal favourite).
 The extra salt for a day or two will help with the typical “keto-flu” symptoms you may experience.

 When starting on a keto diet it might be necessary to take magnesium and potassium supplements.
-Also vitamin D is often necessary especially if you’re over 50.
+Vitamin D is also often necessary especially if you’re over 50.
 Another option is to ask your pharmacist for an electrolyte supplement.

 We do not recommend changing your exercise program in the first 2 to 3 weeks.
 Just keep on doing whatever it is you are doing right now.
 Even if it is nothing.
 You can re-assess in two to three weeks.

 Sleep enough – for most people at least seven hours per night on average – and keep stress under control.
 Sleep deprivation and stress hormones raise blood sugar levels, slowing ketosis and weight loss a bit.
 Plus they might make it harder to stick to a keto diet, and resist temptations.
 So while handling sleep and stress will not get you into ketosis on its own, it’s still worth thinking about.

 Eating out in the first week or two is not recommended.

 After starting a ketogenic diet, how do you know if you’re in ketosis?
 It’s possible to measure it by testing urine, blood or breath samples.
 But there are also telltale symptoms, that require no testing: